 The UBC Faculty of Medicine’s Djavad Mowafaghian Centre for Brain Health (DMCBH) is leading a strategic effort to increase our understanding of the brain and neurological and mental health diseases.

-The Centre for Brain Health aims to build upon the strengths in our research environment by integrating the most promising areas of fundamental and early translational research at UBC, including advances in research in the following complementary areas: neuroinflammation, synaptic function and brain circuitry, and the linkages with brain imaging.
+The Centre for Brain Health aims to build upon the strengths in our research environment by integrating the most promising areas of fundamental and early translational research at UBC, including advances in the following complementary areas: neuroinflammation, synaptic function and brain circuitry, and the linkages with brain imaging.

-Collectively, this goal will have a significant impact by providing a better quality of life for patients through targeted therapies and early detection, and ultimately contributing to decreased healthcare costs due to effective management of brain illnesses.
+Collectively, this goal will have a significant impact by providing a better quality of life for patients through targeted therapies and early detection, ultimately contributing to decreased healthcare costs due to effective management of brain illnesses.